xinyitann/ESD/README.md

 # Haven
-HAven is an one-stop property bidding platform for users to view property listings, book appointment to view listings and bid for properties.
+Haven is an one-stop property bidding platform for users to view property listings, book appointment to view listings and bid for properties.

 # Project setup
 ## Access project folder